Caving equipment: Thermal protection

-When caving in wet caves neoprene wetsuits provide superior insulation to fleece underclothes.
+When caving in wet caves, neoprene wetsuits provide superior insulation to fleece underclothes.
 While cavers often use wetsuits designed for surfing or diving, specialist caving wetsuits are available with reinforced elbows and knees.
 Hybrid fleece wetsuit-undersuits are also used.

 Abrasive protection

 Cavers commonly wear protective oversuits, similar to boiler suits but made of heavily abrasion-resistant material such as cordura.
 In wet or windy caves, PVC oversuits may be preferred, as they provide a greater degree of warmth and protection against getting wet.
 Oversuits often come with reinforced areas, especially at wear points such as the elbows, seat and shins.
 Internal pockets and hoods are sometimes provided.

-Knee pads and, less commonly, elbow pads are worn both to protect both the caver's person and clothing.
+Knee pads and, less commonly, elbow pads are worn both to protect both the caver's body and clothing.
 Gloves are also worn.
 In wet caves neoprene gloves can be worn as added protection against the cold.

 Footwear

 Wellington boots are a popular choice of footwear, being hard-wearing, cheap, having good grip and great water-resistance.
 Hiking boots are also worn, providing superior ankle support.
 They do however let water and grit in much easier and are often damaged by the harsh cave environment.
 There is also the risk of lace hooks ensnaring on ladders.
 In large, dry, tropical caves they are superior to Wellington boots, being cooler and restrict movement less.
 Specialist canyoning boots offer an expensive alternative to Wellingtons and hiking boots.